 Uber and Lyft accidents can cause serious injuries.

-At Winters & Yonker, P.A., we often represent Uber victims in the Tampa Bay area who have sustained:
+At Winters & Yonker Personal Injury Lawyers, we often represent Uber victims in the Tampa Bay area who have sustained:

 - Broken bones

 - Soft tissue damage

 - Spinal cord injuries

 - Organ damage

 Our lawyers will help you fight for fair compensation regardless of the injuries you suffered.
 Contact our law firm in New Port Richey to learn more about how we can help today.

 What Causes Most Uber Accidents in New Port Richey, Florida?

 Uber drivers don’t receive any special training.
 While they may spend more time behind the wheel, they’re just as likely to cause a motor vehicle accident as any other driver.

 Some of the most common causes of Uber accidents include: